 Pet birds need 10 to 12 hours of uninterrupted sleep a night.
 A bird that has a quiet, safe and dark environment for this amount of time should be getting enough sleep if it is in a distraction free area.
 A bird, unlike a small child, is a very light sleeper, though, so it is important to insure that the area is distraction free.
 If you aren’t getting enough sleep, perhaps your bird isn’t either.
 Or perhaps you’re sleeping like a baby, while your bird, in another room, is disturbed by noise, light, and movement that you don’t even know about.

 The 5 most common sleep disruptions for pet birds

 - Family late at night & early morning

 - Cage by a window where light comes in

 - Startled awake by other pets

-Liz Wilson, a Parrot Behavior Consultant and veterinary technician from Levittown, Pennsylvania states “I’ve worked with many parrots who were displaying ‘problem’ behaviors, and when owners made an effort to provide the birds with 10 to 12 hours of uninterrupted, dark sleep time, many of those problem behaviors were resolved with no other changes.”
+The late Liz Wilson, a Parrot Behavior Consultant and veterinary technician from Levittown, Pennsylvania stated “I’ve worked with many parrots who were displaying ‘problem’ behaviors, and when owners made an effort to provide the birds with 10 to 12 hours of uninterrupted, dark sleep time, many of those problem behaviors were resolved with no other changes.”